Click the images to listen.

 Whether you’re a parent, teacher, or someone passionate about helping children regulate emotions, this conversation offers a fresh, creative way to connect.
 It’s a powerful reminder that when we pause to breathe, we open the door to presence, empathy, and resilience for children and ourselves.

-287. When Family Health Decisions Conflict with Your Training: A Mindful Path for Physicians
+287. When Family Health Decisions Conflict with Your Medical Training

 This episode is a powerful guide for healthcare professionals who find themselves caught between the desire to protect and the practice of presence.